Table of Contents Show

 2. Why Should Plaque Be Removed?

 Before thinking about how to get plaque off teeth, you should know why plaque should be removed.
-Plaque causes tooth decay. plaque-causing bacteria corrode the tooth enamel and may lead to tooth loss if plaque stays on the teeth and gums for long periods of time.
+Plaque causes tooth decay. plaque-causing bacteria 4corrode the tooth enamel and may lead to tooth loss if plaque stays on the teeth and gums for long periods of time.

 The idea of a sticky film clinging to your teeth is unpleasant.
 Bad breath will hamper your confidence level to go about your daily conversations.
 Yellow teeth will also taint your bright smile.
 You most likely want to know how to get plaque off teeth because of these unpleasant reasons.